jd-boiv-in/Unity.TiltShift/README.md

 # Unity.TiltShift

-This package contains a TiltShift effect for Unity's post processing stack and may be the home of additional effects if I create any.
+This package contains a TiltShift effect for Unity's post processing stack.

 ## Installation